 Dean’s Graduate Fellowship

-Graduate programs are asked to submit proposals outlining how they would best utilize this type of GA position for their recruiting efforts to meet the goal of increasing the diversity of the graduate student body at Boise State.
+Graduate programs are asked to submit proposals outlining how they would best utilize this type of GA position for their recruiting efforts to meet the goal of growing the graduate student body at Boise State.